pivoteur/biz/meetings/2025/05/27/agreement.md

 * I need to use all the UNDEAD at my disposal for this effort, this entails me *terminating* all pivot pools.
-I donated all tokens pivoted, so those tokens that are not UNDEAD will be returned to me. *ALL* UNDEAD collected from pivot pools, including all gains, will be used for this agreement.
+I donated all tokens pivoted, so those tokens that are not UNDEAD will be returned to me. *ALL* UNDEAD collected from pivot pools, including all gains, will be used for the purposes of this agreement.
 * I need to get familiar with the alt-chain selected.
 The most immediately promising prospects are Aurora virtual chain (from NEAR) and Avalache.
 I'm already familiar with Avalanche, but I have no experience with Aurora, so I'm